koyae/migration/README.md

 1. **`git clone https://github.com/koyae/migration`** [*`dirname`*] to clone the repo to a directory (this can be within `~` or elsewhere)
 2. For each of the files you would like to use, do:
   * **``ln -s " `pwd -P`\``*`file`*`"` `realpath ~`** to add a symbolic link, making the file transparently accessible to `~`
-3. Perform the step listed in the **"Initialize submodules"** section.
+3. Perform the step listed in the **"Initialize submodules"** section below, and all following sections.

 #### Advantages

 * This approach allows you to selectively link files to `~` in the case you don't want all of them.